BentoBoxWorld/TwerkingForTrees/README.md

 [![Discord](https://img.shields.io/discord/272499714048524288.svg?logo=discord)](https://discord.bentobox.world)
 [![Build Status](https://ci.codemc.org/buildStatus/icon?job=BentoBoxWorld/TwerkingForTrees)](https://ci.codemc.org/job/BentoBoxWorld/job/TwerkingForTrees/)

 This is Addon that enables players to grow trees faster by twerking.
+If you like this or want more, please sponsor!

 ## How to use